Older Adult & Caregiver Resource & Referral Services and Retirement Housing for Independent Older Adults

 LET US HELP!
-You can send your inquiry through our web page or you can call us.
-If we are unavailable to take your call, we have a very simple answer call system.
-Just speak after the tone.
-No "Press 1 for this" or "Press 2 for that"....just talk after the beep!
+You can send your inquiry through our web page, email (email@example.com) or call us at 304 280-8701 and leave a message.
 We will return your call as soon as we can.
 We will listen to your questions and try to direct you to the options that best suit your needs.
 You are also welcome to make an appointment and come to talk to us in person!

 We can offer information whether you live in our geographic area (West Virginia / Ohio / Pennsylvania) or in another location!
 Let us be YOUR GATEWAY TO CARE FOR OLDER ADULTS!

-We offer free personal enrichment programs that focus on issues relevant to our aging population and those providing care.
-These programs are offered to increase knowledge, promote learning, provide resources, and enable all who are interested to better advocate for themselves, their families and friends by improved understanding of issues and options.
+Free personal enrichment programs are offered that focus on issues relevant to our aging population and those providing care as well as programs that These programs are offered to increase knowledge, promote learning, provide resources, and enable all interested to be better advocates for themselves, their families, and friends by improving their understanding of issues and options.

 Do you have suggestions for programs?
 Let us know!
 We want to provide the information that YOU need.
 Whether you are a consumer looking for information or a professional that needs CE credit, we can help!

-We offer information you can take with you (brochures, tip sheets, booklets).
+We offer information you can take with you (brochures, tip sheets, booklets) or we can offer links to resources online.
 We have limited books and DVDs that you can borrow.
 Let us help you with your caregiving questions!